MicrosoftDocs/Hololens/hololens/hololens2-support.md

 On the bottom of each content article, there is an opportunity to open a GitHub issue and provide feedback on content in any mixed reality documentation repository.

 ### Provide product feedback

+>[!Note]
+>Providing feedback is an excellent way to have your voice heard, however feedback is not a way to receive a response.
+Feedback Hub may be combined with other support options.

 To provide feedback, share an idea or suggestions for Microsoft mixed reality services, or vote on the ideas that others have submitted, visit: